saghul/evergreen/docs/io.rst

 The io module provides utility classes for writing cooperative servers and clients in an easy way.

-.. note:: This module is still very experimental.
+.. note:: This module is still quite experimental, API changes are expected.

 .. py:class:: BaseStream()

     Basic class for defining a stream-like transport.

-    .. py:attribute:: readable

-        Returns True if the stream can be read from, False otherwise.

-    .. py:attribute:: writable

-        Returns True if the stream can be written to, False otherwise.

     .. py:attribute:: closed